Managing Attendance Policy

 27.1 This non-contractual policy was developed in full consultation with the campus Trade Unions.

 27.2 The policy will be reviewed periodically by the University and may be amended at any time following appropriate consultation.
-The policy will initially be reviewed 6 months after launch.

 - Policy for Managing Stress & Mental Wellbeing in the Workplace